About LifeStyle Solar-Powered Homes

 Micro-inverter technology is a solar advancement that utilizes small power inverters mounted to each solar panel so that the direct-current (DC) to alternating-current (AC) conversion takes place right where the power is being generated.
 The major advantage of micro-inverter technology is that if the power output of one solar panel were to become lower, because something shielded part of it from the sun, for example, only that solar panel’s power would be reduced.
 All other solar panels would continue to produce at full capacity.
 (Note: Micro-inverter technology is not available for integrated systems.)

 When a home produces as much energy as it consumes on a yearly basis, it has achieved a zero-energy performance.

 In August 2010, with the guidance of the world-class scientists at the Florida Solar Energy Center, LifeStyle Homes proudly built the first solar-powered zero-energy home on Florida’s East Coast.
 This home, the St. Croix model (which sold before it was completed), was built in Capron Ridge, Tralee Bay Estates in Rockledge, Florida.
 It went on to win numerous awards, including the Florida Home Builders Association (FHBA)’s Aurora Award for the best solar-energy home, as well as the North American Net-Zero Energy Production Home of the Year, awarded by the Net-Zero Energy Home Coalition in Canada.

 Since that time, LifeStyle Homes has built many more zero-energy homes right here in Brevard and Indian River counties.
-And because all LifeStyle homes are built to such tight energy-efficiency standards, our zero-energy homes require less solar panels than oftentimes needed to achieve a zero-energy performance, thus lowering the purchase price of your solar system.
+And because all LifeStyle homes are built to such tight energy-efficiency standards, our zero-energy homes require less solar panels than oftentimes needed to achieve a zero-energy performance.